Starting a freelance business – checklist for startups

 - Contact your local Chamber of Commerce and enquire about business support

-I’ve been working with a business advisor from the Coventry & Warwickshire Chamber of Commerce who has been a wonderful source of support.
+I’ve been working with an advisor from my local Chamber who has been a brilliant source of support.
 With many years’ experience and knowledge, they can advise on how to develop your business, recommended networking events and there are even free workshops you can attend – for FREE (did I mention that already?!)

 - Research local networks

 There are a plethora of networking groups out there which come in a variety of shapes and sizes – the key is to find the ones that suit you.